sobolevn/awesome-cryptography/README.md

 - [OpenSSL Cookbook](https://www.feistyduck.com/library/openssl-cookbook/) - The book about OpenSSL.
 - [Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html) - There is an extraordinary textbook written by Ross Anderson, professor of computer security at University of Cambridge.
 - [The Cryptoparty Handbook](https://unglue.it/work/141611/) - This book provides a comprehensive guide to the various topics of the computer and internet security.
+- [Understanding Cryptography](http://www.crypto-textbook.com/) - Often overlooked, this book is a boon for beginners to the field.
+It contains plenty of exercises at the end of each chapter, aimed at reinforcing concepts and cementing ideas.

 ### Courses